Live from the Southern Command in sunny South Florida.

 You know what I think?

-I think that the White House, they're constantly doing polling focused groups.
+I think that the White House, they're constantly doing polling focus groups.

 I'll bet you they've got some real negative reactions to this whole thing.

-I mean, if they're putting out, they're they're leaking, they get somebody leaking to Fox that not gonna present the entire jobs plan.
+I mean, if they're putting out, they're leaking, they got somebody leaking to Fox that not going to present the entire jobs plan.

-It's just part of a bigger plan the president's gonna be rolling out throughout the fall.
+It's just part of a bigger plan the president's going to be rolling out throughout the fall.

 The move could be a way to try to lower the stakes for the joint session appearance.

-We just had a soundbite from Frank Rich saying, hey, this guy better hit a home run, because if he shows up and drops a mouse, this is it's already a farce.
+We just had a sound bite from Frank Rich saying, hey, this guy better hit a home run because if he shows up and drops a mouse, it's already a farce.

 But now that the regime is putting it out there that Obama's not even going to present the whole plan, members of Congress have to be asking themselves, why should we even show up to listen to this then?

-Wow, I I I think this is quite interesting to me here.
+Wow, I think this is quite interesting to me here.

 So let's go to the audio sound bites.